FreedomWriter/FreedomWriter/README.md

 Here are some ideas to get you started:-->

- 🔭 I’m currently working on ... finding my footing in my first developer role
+ 🔭 I’m currently working on ... being a stronger dev
  <!--[Essentialism](https://github.com/FreedomWriter/essentialism-front-end), a refactor to keep me fresh-->

  <!-- 🤔 I’m looking for help with ...
 Finding my first developer role -->